olliNiinivaara/Pikari/doc/pikari_man.md

 DESCRIPTION
 ===========

-pikari is a web server and a database for the Pikari rapid web application prototyping framework.
+pikari is Backend-as-a-Service (web server and database, basically) for rapid web application prototyping.
 It serves as an end-point to *pikari.js* API, documented [here](http://htmlpreview.github.io/?https://github.com/olliNiinivaara/Pikari/blob/master/doc/pikari_API.html).
 It also serves all static files from a given directory path to IP address 127.0.0.1.